lidlid/slate/source/index.html.md

   }
 ]
 ```
-Returns a campaign by Name

 ### Get Campaign by UUID [GET]
+Returns a campaign by UUID

 > Request